sygmaprotocol/docs/docs/02-sygma-sdk/04-Advanced/01-local-setup.md

 #### 4) Build the SDK

-If you haven't already done so, install dependecies with:
+If you haven't already done so, install dependencies with:

 ```
 yarn install